tropicbliss/buckshot/CONFIG.md

 ./buckshot -c .buckshot/config.toml`
 ```

-Any field marked with `mandatory field` must be filled up by the user.
+Any field marked with "mandatory field" must be filled up by the user.

 ## Config